A Gift to Remember

 I was never a fan of Taylor Cole, but in this one, playing against type, I quite liked her.
 For one thing, and I realize this sounds very shallow, her hair has gone out and got itself a makeover.
 It used to be thin and lank to the point it was quite distracting.
 At least the style she chose made it seem that way.
 In this one, it has some body and natural flow and her beauty is undiminished by her “crowning glory.”
 Tyler Hynes has always been a favorite and the two have quite a bit of chemistry.

-Unfortunately the bake sale plot is a bore.
+Unfortunately, the bake sale plot is a bore.
 An extra star for having the heroine move out of the small town she loves to pursue her career dream.
 What a concept usually foreign to the usual Hallmark ethos!

-Rating: 2.5 out of 5.
+Rating: 6 out of 10.

 September 21, 2020